 Use the Action Plan timeline to explore potential career paths and plan for success during and after your college experience.
 The Action Plan provides suggestions and a place to start the conversation with your advisor, but every person and every career journey is unique.
-Customize your own personal action plan using the My General Education Action Plan tool (next page).
+Customize your own personal action Plan tool (next page).